 The provisions of a planning scheme are formulated through a collaborative and consultative process involving the State Government, the local government and the broader community.
-The State Government, through the Minister for Planning provides final approval to the content of a planning scheme and once gazetted published in the Government Gazette, the scheme comes into operation and has the force of law.
-The authority to operate its planning scheme is delegated to the City by the State Government.
+The State Government, through the Minister for Planning provides final approval to the content of a planning scheme and once published in the Government Gazette, the scheme comes into operation and has the force of law.

-A planning scheme requires review every five years and this is to ensure that the scheme continues to meet changing community needs and expectations.
+A planning scheme requires periodic review and this is to ensure that the scheme continues to meet changing community needs and expectations.
 This review process is facilitated by the local government and involves community input.